zhang123cnn/myblog/about.markdown

 ## Who I am
 - I am a Chinese guy so I prefer people to call my Chinese name Xiaomeng(晓猛).
 For those of you who do not know Chinese very well, the pronounciation is roughly [sh ih ow] + [m Oh ng] (or Shaw-mon roughly).
 Over years, I have developed a skill to know when people call my name no matter how they pronounce it.
 So no pressure. :)
 - A bit more on myself, I came to UK in 2010 and then worked for Bloomberg for 8 years.
 In Feb 2020, I joined FB.
-Since then I firstly worked on [data transfer project](https://datatransferproject.dev/) then transferred to Augmented Reality teamed
+Since then I firstly worked on [data transfer project](https://datatransferproject.dev/) then transferred to Augmented Reality team.
 - Apart from the day job, I am interested in all sorts of technologies that are cool and I am particularly passionate on those I can play with!

 ## What you can expect from me